V4Fire/Client/src/core/component/decorators/component/README.md

 This option is used when we want to split the component into multiple classes.

-Please note that in partial classes, there should be no conflicts in methods or properties with other partial classes of this component.
+Please note that in partial classes, there should be no overrides in methods or properties with other partial classes of this component.

 ```typescript
 import iBlock, { component, prop } from 'components/super/i-block/i-block';